Dawood-Gondal/youtube-widget/README.md

-# BugsBunny: Magento 2 YouTube Video Widget
+# M2Commerce: Magento 2 YouTube Video Widget

 This Magento 2 extension adds a fully configurable **YouTube Video Widget** that allows store admins to easily embed YouTube videos anywhere on the storefront using Magento's widget system.